BuzzFeed News editor takes heat for suggesting Trump would be more outraged if Sri Lanka victims were white

 Many of the commenters asked why the BuzzFeed News world editor would politicize the terrorist attacks.

-BuzzFeed news did not immediately respond to Fox News' request for comment.
+BuzzFeed News did not immediately respond to Fox News' request for comment.

 Trump on Easter morning offered condolences to the people of Sri Lanka.
 The president tweeted about the terrorist attacks in Sri Lanka, saying “we stand ready to help!”